Shakti Singh (16th century Indian noble)

-Shakti Singh Sisodia Mewar was the son of Maharana Udai Singh II Sisodia and Rani Sajja Bai Solanki.
-He was a Kshatriya Rajput and was younger brother of famous Maharana Pratap, He was also the eponymous founder of the Shaktawat clan of Sisodia Rajputs.
+Shakti Singh Sisodia of Mewar, known in the colloquial literature as Shakta, Sagta, Sagat, was the son of Maharana Udai Singh II of Mewar and Rani Sajja Bai Solanki.
+He was a Kshatriya Rajput and the younger brother of Maharana Pratap.
+He was also the eponymous founder of the Shaktawat clan of Sisodia Rajputs.

 Early life

-He was the second son of Maharana Udai Singh II of Mewar born from his second wife Sajja Bai Solanki.
+He was the second son of Maharana Udai Singh II of Mewar born from his second wife Sajja Bai Solanki (of Toda Rai Singh Solanki family).
 He was born just months later after his elder brother Maharana Pratap.
+His younger brother was Maharaj Veeramdev, progenitor of the Veeramdevot Baba Ranawat branch of Mewar Sisodias, younger son of the same Solanki Rani.
 He had hostile relations with his father.
-Some sources say he was expelled from Mewar by his father.
+Some sources say he was expelled from Mewar by his father Maharana Udai Singh.